 Lessons from PappaRich, the Malaysian restaurant, which has achieved great early success in the industry

-Austrade predicts international visitor spending will reach $42billion in real terms by 2019-20 with China, India and other Asian nations expected to make up the majority of the spend.
+Austrade is predicting international visitor spending to reach $42 billion per annum by 2019-20 with China, India and other Asian nations expected to make up the majority of the spend.
 Consequently, international brands have a great opportunity to capitalise on visitors to Australia who recognise their business and can relate to favourable experiences.

 International brands looking to enter the market via the franchising model are greeted with an industry which now contributes $144 billion to the Australian economy.
 The franchise model is widely accepted in Australia and offers the potential for rapid expansion.

 We consider seven key areas for international franchises looking to expand in Australia.

 1. Financial Viability

 One of the biggest mistakes international franchisors can make is underestimating the financial implications of operating in Australia.
 It is important to intimately understand the financial drivers that make the business successful within its home country and determine how the business needs to adapt.
 Australia typically has higher rental and labour costs, which can impact profitability if pricing is not set correctly.
 The franchisee will expect guidance with the financials and if you get the numbers wrong it can quickly turn ugly for all parties.

 The most common way international franchises expand in Australia is through a master franchise arrangement.
 Selecting the right partner to ensure the business achieves its growth ambitions is vital, along with establishing communication networks between the franchisor and master franchisee.
 PappaRich Australia’s General Manager, Jian Hui Lee, believes articulating what support will be provided and having clearly identified requirements of all parties allows for open conversations with the Franchisor to resolve any issues.